Herron School of Art and Design: History

+1800s

 The Art Association of Indianapolis, formerly the Indiana School of Art, was established in 1883.
-In 1895, John Herron bequeathed most of his fortune (almost $250,000) to the Association, which was headed by suffragette May Wright Sewall.
+In 1895, John Herron bequeathed most of his fortune (almost $250,000) to the association, which was headed by suffragette May Wright Sewall.
 Herron, who had moved to Indianapolis about 15 years earlier, owned several rental properties on the near north side and a large farm in Franklin County, Indiana.
-His gift came as a complete surprise to Art Association of Indianapolis members.
+His gift came as a complete surprise to the association's members.
 Herron stipulated that the money be used to build a museum and art school in his name.
 (Due to inflation, $250,000 in 1895 would be equivalent to about $7 million in 2014).

 Former home of the art school, now known as Herron High School.
 "John Herron Art Institute" is still visible on the building's façade in this image from 2010.